theandrewliu/OverRated/docs/journals/yesenia-ramirez.md

 I added the rating average to the connections page and started working on a bug in our update profile for when someone chooses their gender preferences.

 Today, I learned how to create a function outside of the React component so it can exported and be implemented in different components.
 Thanks to Curtis.
 I also saw how Curtis guided us on how to have the profile details fetched before our chat started connecting.

+## June 13, 2022
+* Websockets back end
+Today, we were not able to accomplish much in the two hours.
+We are having bugs and issues trying to think of how to use websockets.
+But it is a work in progress.
+Hopefully better luck tomorrow.

+* Null photo
+I added a gray person outline photo when a person does not have a photo uploaded so the broken link will not show to the front end.
+This will be on the connections page, explore and profile page.